torresferro/starter-hugo-academic/content/publication/conference-paper/index.md

 ---
-title: 'Uncertain Expenses and the Short-Run Transmission of Monetary Policy'
+title: 'Uncertain Expenses and the Short-Run Transmission of Monetary Policy (Job Market Paper)'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here